bessagroup/f3dasm/docs/source/rst_doc_files/general/overview.rst

 - Automatic data management

-    -  the framework automatically manages I/O processes, saving you time and effort implementing these common procedures.
+    -  The framework automatically manages I/O processes, saving you time and effort implementing these common procedures.

 - :doc:`Easy parallelization <auto_examples/005_workflow/001_cluster_computing>`

-    - the framework manages parallelization of experiments, and is compatible with both local and high-performance cluster computing.
+    - The framework manages parallelization of experiments, and is compatible with both local and high-performance cluster computing.

 - :doc:`Built-in defaults <rst_doc_files/defaults>`